DarkFlippers/unleashed-firmware/documentation/fbt.md

 - `debug` - build and flash firmware, then attach with gdb with firmware's .elf loaded.
 - `debug_other`, `debug_other_blackmagic` - attach GDB without loading any `.elf`.
 It will allow you to manually add external `.elf` files with `add-symbol-file` in GDB.
 - `updater_debug` - attach GDB with the updater's `.elf` loaded.
+- `devboard_flash` - update WiFi dev board with the latest firmware.
 - `blackmagic` - debug firmware with Blackmagic probe (WiFi dev board).
 - `openocd` - just start OpenOCD.
 - `get_blackmagic` - output the blackmagic address in the GDB remote format.
 Useful for IDE integration.